Choosing your degree and courses

 If you plan to take a subject or course at 200-level in your second year, make sure you check what prerequisites or 100-level course(s) you may need to do first.
 You can check prerequisites in the course finder.

 Step by step

-- To plan your first-year programme download Form A: Planning your programme, or use the copy at the back of your Guide to Undergraduate Study.
+- To plan your first-year programme download our course planning template, or use the copy at the back of your Guide to Undergraduate Study.

 - Visit the degree pages for your chosen degree(s).
 Read the degree requirements, noting any rules you need to be aware of.

 - Look at the required first-year courses for the major(s) and/or minor(s) you want to do.
 Normally, making sure you follow the first step of the major requirements for a given subject will mean you can progress in this subject to 200-level in your second year.
 Check the course finder for prerequisites for 200-level and 300-level.

 - Explore subject areas to find out more about the courses you can select for your major(s) and/or minor(s).
 For example, what are the first-year HIST courses, and which courses sound interesting to you?

 - Put together a balanced programme—this will normally mean taking three or four courses in both Trimester 1 and Trimester 2.

 From October, you’ll be able to check your courses for the next year using the course finder.

 Download the programme timetable planner to organise your timetable.
 Make sure you don’t have two classes scheduled at the same time.